nsidc/earthaccess/docs/howto/authenticate.md

 * Get a file from a DAAC using a `fsspec` session.
 * Request temporary S3 credentials from a particular DAAC (needed to download or stream data from an S3 bucket in the cloud).
 * Use the library to download or stream data directly from S3.
-* Regenerate CMR tokens (used for restricted datasets)
+* Regenerate CMR tokens (used for restricted datasets).